 Clearing and Settlement: The DVP practice in mainland China is currently different from other global markets and the current T+0/T+1 settlement cycle continues to pose operational challenges such as pre-funding and pre-delivering of shares to some institutional investors.
 The Master Special Segregated Account (Master SPSA) service, introduced in July 2020, allows pre-trade checking of sell orders at an aggregate level.
-More time is needed to assess the impact of this mechanism on the management of multi-accounts.
+However, there are still some areas for improvement on the management of multiple accounts.